Home > About us > Our governance

 The Science Council is funded through three sources of income.

-• Membership fees – Member Bodies pay an annual membership fee calculated on the number of qualifying individual members.
+Membership fees – Member Bodies pay an annual membership fee calculated on the number of paying members in your membership.

-• License fees – Members Bodies that are awarded a license to award the Science Council designations to its own members is required to pay an annual license fee.
+Licence fees – Members Bodies that are awarded a licence to award the Science Council designations to its own members is required to pay an annual license fee.

 Grant funding is occasionally sought for specific projects.
 Most recently the Science Council has received grant funding from the Gatsby Charitable Foundation for the purpose of promoting professional registration for technicians.